SaiSurya9999/ShellScripts/README.md

 ```
 curl https://github.com/SaiSurya9999/ShellScripts/blob/master/kubedum_master_node.sh | bash
 ```
+**Note:**

-After running the master shell script then the output of the command should contain something like below which should be executed in all the worker nodes.
+- After running the master shell script then the output of the command should contain something like below which should be executed in all the worker nodes.
 ```
 kubeadm join YOUR_IP:6443 --token 4if8c2.pbqh82zxcg8rswui \
 --discovery-token-ca-cert-hash sha256:a0b2bb2b31bf7b06bb5058540f02724240fc9447b0e457e049e59d2ce19fcba2
 ```
+- Don't forget to open the **6443 port** in master node inbound security rules.